-Adding an extra 100+ miles onto your drive to Page, Az is the detour down to the North Rim if the Grand Canyon.
+Adding an extra 100+ miles onto your drive to Page, Az is the detour down to the North Rim of the Grand Canyon.
 This is one of the only places you can access the North Rim (by Car).
 It is a peaceful and quiet part of the Canyon with stunning views and few tourists.
 It is however the EXACT same part of the Canyon as the South Rim, just the Other side!
 With Strong Binoculars, you can literally see each part of the park across the canyon.

 This makes the North Rim, less essential.
-You can easily skip this long diversion and Still get to see the Canyon at it’s best.
+You can easily skip this long diversion and Still get to see the Canyon at its best.

 Page, Arizona – Antelope Canyon

-Page, Az is the first real piece of civilization you will have come across since St George, while Page is a City, it is barely so, more of a large town, But there are Gas Stations, supermarkets and everything you would expect in a small American City.
+Page, Az is the first real piece of civilization you will have come across since St George, while Page is a City, it is barely so, more of a large town, But there are Gas Stations, supermarkets, and everything you would expect in a small American City.
 It is the perfect place to restock, refuel, and prepare for the next leg.
 It is also about halfway through the trip.